pulumi/docs/content/blog/your-perfect-infrastructure-sucks/index.md

 # See the blogging docs at https://github.com/pulumi/docs/blob/master/BLOGGING.md
 # for details, and please remove these comments before submitting for review.
 ---
+**Guest Article:** *Simen A. W. Olsen from [Bjerk](https://bjerk.io), is here to share his lessons learned on why designing the perfect architecture for your future needs might be a mistake*

 I remember standing in front of our engineering team in 2018, proudly presenting what I believed was the future-proof architectural design for our new distributed system.
 The diagrams were immaculate, the technology choices were cutting-edge, and the scalability patterns were ready for any possible future scenario.

 I was basically the Leonardo da Vinci of system design… if Leonardo had been really into Kubernetes and had a concerning addiction to coffee.
-Six months later, that “future-proof” architecture had become a constraint rather than an enabler, and my masterpiece was looking more like a finger painting done by a caffeinated raccoon.
+But six months later, that “future-proof” architecture had become a constraint rather than an enabler, and my masterpiece was looking more like a finger painting done by a caffeinated raccoon.

 <!--more-->